-The Nominating Committee makes recommendations concerning the organization, size and composition of the Board of Directors and its Committees, proposes nominees for election to the Board and its Committees and considers the qualifications, compensation and retirement of directors.
-The current members of the Nominating Committee are Ms. Ortega (Chairman) and Messrs.
-Griffin and Trivisonno.
-The Committee held one meeting during 1997 which all members attended.
+The Nominating Committee, which is comprised entirely of non-employee directors, makes recommendations concerning the organization, size and composition of the Board of Directors and its Committees, proposes nominees for election to the Board and its Committees and considers the qualifications, compensation, performance and retirement of directors.
+This Committee will consider shareholders' recommendations for nominees for membership on the Board of Directors, provided such recommendations for nominees to be proposed at any Annual Meeting are made in writing addressed to the Secretary of the Company prior to the fifteenth of December preceding the date of such meeting.
+The current members of the Nominating

+Committee are Messrs.
+Griffin (Chairman), Kirk and Trivisonno and Ms. Ortega.
+The Committee held two meetings during 1998, which all members attended.